linuxfandudeguy/dev.js/README.md

 - **Function Suggestions**: Get smart function suggestions as you type.
 - **Integrated Console**: Run and test your code directly within the IDE.
 - **Direct Decompression**: Allows you to minify your code directly in the IDE.
+- **HTTP Tracker**: Logs http requests to the console in order to debug your http requests.

 ## Live Demo